Iraneus/betamedneed/_services/financing.md

 weight: 10
 ---

-You can get **loans and investments** from curated financial institutions for major procurements and you can get credit for most payments so you can get what what you need now and pay later.
+You can get **loans and investments** from curated financial institutions for major procurements and you can get **instant credit** for most payments so you can get what what you need now and pay later.

 ![Some medicines](/images/illustrations/hand-drugs.jpg)